commontoolsinc/tutorials/state.md

 ## Deriving from Cells

-We often have computed states which are derived from stored states.
+We often have computed states which are derived from existing states.

-To make this concrete with our character sheet that we are creating, we have the AC (Armor Class) that is based on the player's Dexterity.
-Let's see how to model this using the Common Tool's runtime.
+A concrete example of derived state is AC (Armor Class).
+It's value is affected by another state value, Dexterity.
+We'll build out this example.

 First, let's create the Dexterity attribute.
 Not surprisingly, we'll use a `Cell` to store this data.
 We'll also display it in the `[UI]` section.